MicroExpNet: An Extremely Small and Fast Model For Expression Recognition From Face Images: Introduction

 \section{Introduction}

 Expression recognition from frontal face images is an important aspect of human-computer interaction and has many potential applications, especially in mobile devices.
-Face detection models have long been deployed in mobile devices, and relatively recently, face recognition models are also being used, e.g. for face based authentication.
+Face detection models have long been deployed in mobile devices, and relatively recently, face recognition models are also being used, e.g. for face-based authentication.
 Arguably, one of the next steps is the mobile deployment of facial expression recognition models.
 Therefore, creating small and fast models is an important goal.
-In order to have an idea about the current situation, we looked at the size and runtime speeds of two representative, currently state-of-the-art models, namely PPDN \cite{zhao2016peak} and FN2EN \cite{ding2017facenet2expnet}.
+In order to asses the current situation, we looked at the size and runtime speeds of two representatives, current state-of-the-art models, namely PPDN \cite{zhao2016peak} and FN2EN \cite{ding2017facenet2expnet}.
 In terms of the number of total parameters in the network, both models are in the order of millions (PPDN has 6M and FN2EN has 11M).
-In terms of speed, both models run at $9-11$ms per image on a GTX $1050$ GPU, however, on an Intel i7 CPU, while PPDN takes $57.18$ ms, FN2EN takes $96.08$ ms (further details in Tables \ref{tab:modelSizes} and \ref{tab:modelSpeeds}).
+In terms of speed, both models run at $9-11$ms per image on a GTX $1050$ GPU, however, on an Intel i7 CPU, while PPDN takes $57.18$ ms, FN2EN takes $96.08$ ms (further details in Table \ref{tab:modelSizesAndSpeeds}).

 The central question that motivated the present work was how much we could push the size and speed limits so that we end up with a compact expression recognition model that still works reasonably well.
-To this end, we focused only on frontal face images and first explored training a large model on two widely used benchmark FER datasets, CK+~\cite{lucey2010extended} and Oulu-Casia~\cite{zhao2011facial}, by simply using the Inception\_v3~\cite{szegedy2016rethinking} model.
-Then, using the ``knowledge distillation'' (KD) method~\cite{hinton2015distilling}, we were able to create a family of small and fast models.
+To this end, we focused only on frontal face images and first explored training a large model on two widely used benchmarks FER datasets, CK+~\cite{lucey2010extended} and Oulu-Casia~\cite{zhao2011facial}, by using the Inception\_v3~\cite{szegedy2016rethinking} model.
+Then, using the ``knowledge distillation'' (KD) method~\cite{hinton2015distilling}, we created a family of small and fast models.
 In the KD method, there is a large, cumbersome model called the \emph{teacher} (Inception\_v3 in our case) and a relatively much smaller model called the \emph{student}.
 The student is trained to ``mimic'' the softmax values of the teacher via a \emph{temperature} hyperparameter (see Eq. \ref{lossFunc}).
-We have experimented on four student networks with different sizes, and name the smallest one as \textbf{MicroExpNet} which is $100$x smaller in size and has $335$x fewer parameters compared to its teacher.
+We have experimented on four student networks with different sizes.
+The smallest one, called \textbf{MicroExpNet}, is $100$x smaller in size and has $335$x fewer parameters compared to the teacher.